mem0ai/mem0/README.md

 os.environ["OPENAI_API_KEY"] = "sk-xxx"
 ```

-Now, you can simply initialize the memory.
+Now, you can initialize the memory:

 ```python
 from mem0 import Memory